malhotra5/Bingo-Ticket-Generator/README.md

   * Get random data for a ticket
   * Make a table out of it (this is the final ticket)
 * Keep repeating the second step until you get the number of tickets you want

+### Getting the data: Making the database
+We need to get the data from an excel file, and make a database out of it.